rhaker/tab-auto-close/README.md

 ## How It Works

 Any user activity on the page will reset the timer.
-Once a page is opened or navigated to, the auto close timer is instantiated.
+Once you navigate to or open a tab, the auto close timer is initialized.

 The tool also includes other features:
 <ul>
 <li>Blacklist of sites to prevent execution</li>
-<li>Whitelist previously blacklisted sited</li>
+<li>Whitelist previously blacklisted sites</li>
 <li>Pause/Resume toggle to stop all execution on all sites</li>
 <li>Input timer defaults to 1 hour, but is an input that can be changed</li>
 <li>No browsing data sent to Spince</li>